AndersDeath/diary2/000-current.md

 # 29 August - Dienstag - Yerevan - 707 Tag der Einwanderung - Heat Sunny

 I was in the office doctor again.
 He did some procedures that were really important.
+Eveything goes well for now even that I am not so good in general.